chrisadesign/chrisadesign.github.io/_posts/2021-05-26-Prototype-Kit-Fork.md

 - a link in the footer to the git repo
 - a feature and versioning system
 - a date filter

-I was thinking of adding a few more things as and when, but if you have any suggestions feel free to [get in touch on Twitter](https://twitter.com/chrisnothanson).